socketry/console/guides/getting-started/readme.md

 ## Program Structure

-Generally, programs should use the global `Console.logger` instance.
+Generally, programs should use the global `Console` interface to log messages.

 Individual classes should not be catching and logging exceptions.
 It makes for simpler code if this is handled in a few places near the top of your program.
 Exceptions should collect enough information such that logging them produces a detailed backtrace leading to the failure.